F2M Texas/Texas Farmers’ Market Rules & Procedures for Participation

 - Only owners or agents (family member, employee) may sell at market.
 Agents must be knowledgeable, communicative, and project a professional presence at market and must have worked at or visited the farm, ranch, commercial kitchen or studio of the producer.

 - Branded merchandise such as t-shirts, bags, caps, towels, aprons must be sourced from ethical/sustainable manufacturers, regardless of provenance.
 Vendors are required to submit their sourcing to TFM staff for approval prior to selling items at market.

-- Vendors must transport trash and recycling offsite, no dumping or usage of market dumpsters allowed.
+- Vendors must transport trash and recycling off-site, no dumping or usage of market dumpsters allowed.
 Vendors must completely clean their booth space at the end of market.
 Vendors who provide samples or prepared food must provide trash receptacles at their booth.
 Ice and water brought to the market must be discarded off-site.
 “Off-site” is defined as back to its origin.
 Dumping of trash, ice, water, etc is not permitted and must be taken off-site, meaning back to its bases of operation.
 Dumping items next to market boundaries is not considered off-site.

 - Booth locations are subject to change.
 Vendors’ booth locations may change week-to-week and vendors are expected to exercise flexibility in the event of relocation.